 Targets: Mainly the triceps, lats (latissimus dorsi) and pecs (pectoralis major and pectoralis minor) while also targeting the core and abs for stability.

-While lifting weights is the most effective way to build muscle, bodyweight exercises like planks and push ups can be effective, too.
-A comprehensive fitness program will challenge you in a variety of ways, including through bodyweight arm exercises.
+While lifting weights is the most effective way to build muscle, bodyweight arm exercises like planks and push-ups can be effective, too.
+Resistance band arm workouts are another way you can tone your arms without weights.
+A well-rounded workout routine will challenge you in a variety of ways, including cardio, lower body workouts and upper-body workouts.

 I really liked this format, and really appreciated your thorough instructions – especially for the bonus core move.
 I always struggle with the v-sit or a boat pose.
 When I did it, I immediately felt a sharp pain in my low back, so I came here to read the precise instructions.
 What am I doing wrong?